THE GUERRILLA AND PROLETARIAN POWER (Red Brigades, February 1978)

 What does it mean to build the organization of proletarian power in the current period of the class war?

-In this period in which the restructuring of the state has reached a point where it can no longer tolerate any proletarian struggle that steps outside the operational schema of capital accumulation; in this period in which the regime tends to absorb and corporatize the privileged layers of society and the organizations that represent them; in this period in which bourgeois power cannot and will not accept mediation with the movement’s communist vanguard, and is preparing the instruments for its annihilation (special laws, special police, special prisons, a special state); in this period in which any moment of autonomous proletarian organization is confronted by the regime with armed force, with a plan to exterminate worker resistance; in this period in which the bourgeoisie has launched the counter-revolutionary war—what does it mean to build proletarian power?
+In this period in which the restructuring of the state has reached a point where it can no longer tolerate any proletarian struggle that steps outside the operational schema of capital accumulation; in this period in which the regime tends to absorb and corporatize the privileged layers of society and the organizations that represent them; in this period in which bourgeois power cannot and will not accept mediation with the movement’s communist vanguard, and is preparing the instruments for its annihilation (special laws, special police, special prisons, a special state); in this period in which any moment of autonomous proletarian organization is confronted by the regime with armed force, with a plan to exterminate worker resistance; in this period in which the bourgeoisie has launched the counter-Ârevolutionary war—what does it mean to build proletarian power?

-First of all, we must understand that we are not faced with a plan to temporarily limit bourgeois democratic liberties, that is to say, the closure of some “legal space” in the state of law; it would be more accurate to say that we face the rampage of counter-revolutionary imperialist reaction.
+First of all, we must understand that we are not faced with a plan to temporarily limit bourgeois democratic liberties, that is to say, the closure of some “legal space” in the state of law; it would be more accurate to say that we face the rampage of counter-Ârevolutionary imperialist reaction.
 So it is not a matter of complaining about repression, but of going further, developing the revolutionary class war.

-When the infamous special laws are implemented to eliminate the communist vanguard, to close the offices of autonomy, to intern its militants, to put the urban centers under a state of siege, to prevent the anti-imperialist struggle on the streets, it is real political suicide—physical as well—to insist on legalist positions which, if they are not opportunistic retreats, are reduced to pure wishful adventurism.
+When the infamous special laws are implemented to eliminate the communist vanguard, to close the offices of autonomy, to intern its militants, to put the urban centers under a state of siege, to prevent the anti-Âimperialist struggle on the streets, it is real political suicide—physical as well—to insist on legalist positions which, if they are not opportunistic retreats, are reduced to pure wishful adventurism.One must understand that in the new period, the only way to develop proletarian antagonism and initiative is with gun in hand, and the new tasks of the communist vanguard relate to the organization of the armed struggle for communism.

 To organize proletarian power today is to identify the strategic lines along which the revolutionary confrontation advances, and to articulate everything on the basis of this, the armed attack against the fundamental political, economic, and military centers of the imperialist state.